fmartinou/tydom2mqtt/README.md

 The tydom2mqtt_restarter.sh script is made to restart in case of fatal error.
 Disconnections from both servers are handled with automatic reconnections.

+Alarm is readonly for now, (i've soldered a remote to optocouplers and an ESP8266 with esphome to set it from home assisant, a least it's very reliable !).